paulrobertlloyd/paulrobertlloyd-v3/_posts/projects/2010-11-01-universal_playback.markdown

     </figure>
 </div>

-Playback is the TV-on-DVD label of Universal Pictures in the UK, responsible for releasing content from NBC Universal as well as other acquired series on DVD and Blu-ray disc.
+Playback is the TV-on-DVD label of Universal Pictures in the UK, responsible for releasing content from NBCUniversal as well as other acquired series on DVD and Blu-ray disc.
 Its website acts as an information hub for these shows, providing news, photos, and behind-the-scenes videos and interviews.

 I created a modular design that could showcase differing types of content.
 As Playback acts as a supporting brand to the various television shows it releases, an element of customisation was added, allowing site editors to choose a colour palette that would coordinate with each shows branding.

+*[DVD]: Digital Versatile Disc
+*[TV]: television
+*[UK]: United Kingdom